Makakilo Mala 1

 No analysis available

-Wood frame construction appears to be the prevailing MLS material for this building, with 10 of 13 listings coded WOOFRA.
-The public remarks do not explicitly mention construction type, but the MLS pattern is consistent enough to treat as present for the building.
+Wood frame construction appears to be the prevailing MLS material for this building, with 11 of 14 current listings coded WOOFRA.
+The public remarks do not explicitly mention the construction type, so this is supported mainly by the MLS pattern rather than agent descriptions.

 Above-ground construction remains unsupported by the public remarks.
 It appears only sporadically in current MLS data (4 of 13 listings), which is consistent with checkbox noise rather than a real building characteristic.